NikkiLemon/wickham-pantry/README.md

 [View the live project here](XXX)

-This is the main charity website for Wickham Pantry Charity, It is designed to be responsibe and accessible on a range of devices, making it easy to navigate for potential voluteeners, partners and anyone looking to donate or visit the Pantry.
+This is the main charity website for Wickham Pantry Charity.
+It is designed to be responsive and accessible on a range of devices, making it easy to navigate for potential voluteeners, partners and anyone looking to donate or visit the Pantry.

 <h2 align="center"> IMAGE HERE</h2>